 Our training course starts in late August through to July.
 It has been designed by teachers to reflect the needs of the modern classroom.

-- Our interactive workshops cover all the primary curriculum subjects in detail.
-We also have workshops covering:
+Our interactive workshops cover all the primary curriculum subjects in detail.
+We also have sessions on:

 - Planning and Assessment